dtphuong2612/defect_detection/README.md

 # defect_detection
 About repository: \
 "I am a final student at National Economics University.
 My major is Data Science in Economics and Business.
-This is where i store my essay project."
+This is where i store my deep learning project."

 About project: \
 Using Unet model in product defect detection \